Corporate Governance Guidelines

 Guideline No. 24

-The Nominating and Corporate Governance Committee shall review with the Company’s management the succession plans for executive officers and senior operations executives.
+The Compensation Committee shall review with the Company’s management the succession plans for executive officers and senior operations executives.
 Succession planning is also annually reviewed with the Board.
-The current CEO's recommendation for his or her successor (as the result of an unexpected event) will be communicated to the Chair of the Nominating and Corporate Governance Committee in a letter to be opened only in case of such an event.
+The current CEO's recommendation for his or her successor (as the result of an unexpected event) will be communicated to the Chair of the Compensation Committee in a letter to be opened only in case of such an event.
 The CEO will update the recommendation periodically.

 Guideline No. 25

-The Nominating and Corporate Governance Committee is responsible for reviewing with appropriate representatives of management, ePlus’ organization structure and, in particular, the responsibilities and performance of executive officers, and from time to time, senior operations executives and the plans for their succession and to report at least annually to the Board on this subject.
+The Compensation Committee is responsible for reviewing with appropriate representatives of management, ePlus’ organization structure and, in particular, the responsibilities and performance of executive officers, and from time to time, senior operations executives and the plans for their development and to report at least annually to the Board on this subject.

 Guideline No. 26